 2) Cover crops

 Cover crops, such as alfalfa or clover, are easy-to-manage crops which you can add to your beds after the growing season in preparation for the following year.
-These plants replace nutrients normally lost in bare soil between planting.
+This type of planting are so good for the soil that they are actually referred to as "green manure," and can replace nutrients normally lost in bare soil between planting.

 3) Legume companion plants